palewire/first-github-scraper/docs/scrape.md

 ## Download scraper

-The mechanics of how to devise a web scraper is beyond the scope of this class.
-Rather than craft our own, we will use the scraper created as part of the [“Ẅeb Scraping with Python”](https://github.com/ireapps/teaching-guide-python-scraping/blob/master/Web%20scraping%20with%20Python.ipynb) class put on by Investigative Reporters and Editors.
-If you'd like to learn more about the scraping process, follow their tutorial.
+The mechanics of how to devise a web scraper are beyond the scope of this class.
+Rather than craft our own, we will use the scraper created as part of the [“Ẅeb Scraping with Python”](https://github.com/ireapps/teaching-guide-python-scraping/blob/master/Web%20scraping%20with%20Python.ipynb) class put on by [Investigative Reporters and Editors](https://www.ire.org/).
+If you'd like to learn more about the scraping process, follow [their tutorial](https://github.com/ireapps/teaching-guide-python-scraping/blob/master/Web%20scraping%20with%20Python.ipynb).

 ![ire class](_static/scraper-ire.png)

-A completed, simplified version of IRE’s scraper is available at [github.com/palewire/first-github-scraper](https://raw.githubusercontent.com/palewire/first-github-scraper/main/scrape.ipynb).
+A completed, simplified version of IRE’s scraper is available at [github.com/palewire/first-github-scraper](https://www.github.com/palewire/first-github-scraper/).
 Open the `scrape.ipynb` file there and click the button labeled "Raw."
 It will give you the scraper’s [source code](https://raw.githubusercontent.com/palewire/first-github-scraper/main/scrape.ipynb).
 Save that file into your repository’s root directory as `scrape.ipynb`.

-The routine is trained to download the [WARN Act](https://en.wikipedia.org/wiki/Worker_Adjustment_and_Retraining_Notification_Act_of_1988) notices [posted](https://www.dllr.state.md.us/employment/warn.shtml) by the state of Maryland’s Department of Labor.
+The routine is trained to download [WARN Act](https://en.wikipedia.org/wiki/Worker_Adjustment_and_Retraining_Notification_Act_of_1988) notices [posted](https://www.dllr.state.md.us/employment/warn.shtml) by the state of Maryland’s Department of Labor.
 The list is updated when companies based in the state disclose a mass layoff.
 Business reporters frequently use notices like these to report when plants close and workers lose jobs.

 ```{note}
 If you’re interested in getting more involved with tracking WARN notices, investigate the [scraping system maintained by Stanford’s Big Local News](https://github.com/biglocalnews/warn-scraper) project.
 It scrapes filings from dozens of different state websites, consolidating them into a single file.
 That process is automated via, you guessed it, a [GitHub Action](https://github.com/biglocalnews/warn-github-flow).